schlae/graphics-gremlin/verilog/README.md

 The FPGA code is divided into two major sets of files, those for CGA graphics and those for MDA graphics.
 At some point I'll tidy up and make a nice organized directory tree, but for now they're all in the same place.

-* mda\_top.v: The top level file instantiating the MDA graphics logic
+* mda\_top.v: The top level file instantiating the MDA graphics logic (Not used as no more RGBI port)
 * mda70\_top.v: An alternative top level file for VGA compatible MDA graphics
 * mda.v: Implements MDA ISA interface, IO registers and instantiates the CRTC, SRAM interface, sequencer, and pixel engine
 * crtc6845.v: This is my mostly-accurate recreation of the old Motorola 6845 CRT controller chip.
 It generates all the sync timings as well as the character and row addresses.
 There are probably slight differences between it and the real thing.